 - Add the spinach, and cook until dark green and wilted.

-If you're rocking out the stovetop version, you're pretty much finished!
-Just let the pasta rest for 10 to 15 minutes.
+And that's it!
+Just let the pasta rest for about 10 minutes.
 This allows the sauce to thicken a bit and the flavors to mingle.

 - Preheat the oven to 375 degrees Fahrenheit (190 C).
 Combine breadcrumbs, olive oil, and salt in a bowl.